 Men after divorce are usually the ones who lose more than their marriage.
 He also loses his children, friends, and family, who may now have become distant.
 As a result, he no longer recognizes his life.

 How do men after divorce feel about their life?

-They feel cut out of their own family portrait.
+They feel cut out of their family portrait.
 As if they no longer exist or never existed, because the family they helped to create, is gone.

 Men often do not see the signs that their relationship is in trouble.
 By the time their wife decides to start divorce proceedings, it is too late.
 Unfortunately for men, they are not great mind readers.
 Unless their wife communicates that there are problems in their marriage.
-It is not enough to say that he should have known there is a problem from the signs.
+It is not enough to say that he should have known there is a problem with the signs.

-As a result, his wife knows that she is over and done with the marriage.
-Sometimes years before her husband ever had a clue.
+As a result, his wife knows that she is over and done with the marriage sometimes years before her husband ever had a clue.

-10. The Loss of Reality
+10. The loss of reality

 Other than the fact that her ex is no longer in the home.
 But, for him, his life is upside down.
 Suicide becomes a much more attractive option than constant degradation.